Entomophagous parasitism by insects

 2.1.1.
 KLEPTOPARASITE

-Parasitism on food collected by the host is called kleptoparasitism [3] or kleptobiosis [1].
+Parasitism on food collected by the host is called kleptoparasitism [Iyengar 2008] or kleptobiosis [Breed et al. 2012].
 The parasite doing this is called a kleptoparasite or kleptobiont.

-In a kleptoparasitic relation it is the host that invested in the collecting and storing food and is negatively impacted when the food is stolen or eaten [3].
+In a kleptoparasitic relation it is the host that invested in the collecting and storing food and is negatively impacted when the food is stolen or eaten [Iyengar 2008].

 When the larvae of the parasitic species eats the food storage it is also called kleptoparasitism.
 In this case it is the larva that exhibits the parasitic behaviour, which classifies the species as kleptoparasite as a result.